idaholab/virtual_test_bed/doc/content/htgr/htr-pm/htr-pm_model.md

   rz_coord_axis = Y
 ```

-To restart a simulation, the location of the check point file is specified with the `restart_file_base` parameter.
-The keyword `LATEST` is used to restart the problem from the most recent check point.
+To restart a simulation, the location of the checkpoint file is specified with the `restart_file_base` parameter.
+The keyword `LATEST` is used to restart the problem from the most recent checkpoint.

 ```language=bash
   restart_file_base = '<location_of_checkpoint_file>/LATEST'